elainepereiras/elainepereiras/README.md

 ## 👨‍💻 About Me

-**A student of Data Analysis**, I am always looking for new opportunities to apply my knowledge and contribute to challenging projects involving data analysis, transformation and visualization.
+**A student of Data Analysis,**
+I am always looking for new opportunities to apply my knowledge and contribute to challenging projects involving data analysis, transformation and visualization.

 I'm currently learning and applying: